snarfed/beautifulsoup/doc/source/index.rst

 ``html.parser`` by default, but you can plug in lxml or html5lib and use that instead.
 See `Installing a parser`_ for a comparison.

-Since ``html.parser`` is not the same parser as ``SGMLParser``, it will treat invalid markup differently.
-Usually the "difference" is that ``html.parser`` crashes.
-In that case, you'll need to install another parser.
-But sometimes ``html.parser`` just creates a different parse tree than ``SGMLParser`` would.
-If this happens, you may need to update your BS3 scraping code to deal with the new tree.
+Since ``html.parser`` is not the same parser as ``SGMLParser``, you may find that Beautiful Soup 4 gives you a different parse tree than Beautiful Soup 3 for the same markup.
+If you swap out ``html.parser`` for lxml or html5lib, you may find that the parse tree changes yet again.
+If this happens, you'll need to update your scraping code to deal with the new tree.

 Method names
 ^^^^^^^^^^^^